chanonroy/expo/docs/pages/versions/unversioned/sdk/camera.md

 ### `takePictureAsync()`

-Takes a picture and saves it to app's cache directory.
-Photos are rotated to match device's orientation (if **options.skipProcessing** flag is not enabled) and scaled to match the preview.
-Anyway on Android it is essential to set `ratio` prop to get a picture with correct dimensions.
+Takes a picture and saves it to the app's cache directory.
+Photos are rotated to match the device's orientation (if **options.skipProcessing** flag is not enabled) and scaled to match the preview.
+On Android, it is essential to set `ratio` prop to get a picture with correct dimensions.

 > **Note**: Make sure to wait for the [`onCameraReady`](#oncameraready) callback before calling this method.